apache/cordova-docs/docs/phonegap/file/filetransfer/filetransfer.md

 Details
 -------

-The `FileTransfer` object is a way to upload files to a server using a HTTP multi-part POST.
+The `FileTransfer` object provides a way to upload files to a remote server using an HTTP multi-part POST request.
+Both HTTP and HTTPS protocols are supported.
 Optional parameters can be specified by passing a FileUploadOptions object to the upload method.
-On successful upload the success callback will be called with a FileUploadResult object.
-If an error occurs the error callback with be executed with FileTransferError object.
+On successful upload, the success callback will be called with a FileUploadResult object.
+If an error occurs, the error callback will be invoked with a FileTransferError object.

 Supported Platforms
 -------------------